QBDev0ps/DevOps-Cloud-projects/Project4.md

 CREATE TABLE sql_database.todo_list (item_id INT AUTO_INCREMENT,content VARCHAR(255),PRIMARY KEY(item_id));
 ```

-Next, we insert a few rows of content into the test table by entering the following command.
+After this, we insert a few rows of content into the test table by entering the following command.
 We repeat the command a few times (each time with different values) to populate the table:

 ```
 mysql> INSERT INTO sql_database.todo_list (content) VALUES ("My first important item");